Skip to content

 • Lentils (Lenticchie): Lentils are the main staple of New Year’s Eve feasts in Italy.
 Lentils are believed to bring luck and prosperity throughout the new year because they resemble Roman coins.
 The most common way lentils are served is as lentil soup, and the lentils are cooked with a combination of garlic, onions, herbs, olive oil, tomatoes, and sometimes pasta.
 You can make your own lentil soup with our recipe below!

 • White risotto (Risotto in bianco): In some regions of Italy, rice, or risotto, is served in addition to lentils.
-Risotto in bianco is consumed on New Year’s Eve for financial prosperity as rice represents coins, much like lentils, and rice expands in the cooking process which represents an expansion of wealth.
+Risotto in bianco is consumed on New Year’s Eve for financial prosperity, as rice represents coins, much like lentils, and rice expands in the cooking process, which represents an expansion of wealth.

-• Sicilian pizza (Sfincione): Sicilian style pizza, or sfincione, is common at New Year’s Eve parties in Sicily because it is a convenient finger food.
+• Sicilian pizza (Sfincione): Sicilian-style pizza, or sfincione, is common at New Year’s Eve parties in Sicily because it is a convenient finger food.
 Sfincione is a rectangular pizza with a thick crust that is made with breadcrumbs, onions, and caciocavallo cheese.

-• Veneziana: Veneziana is a type of cake that is a common new year’s tradition in Venice.
+• Veneziana: Veneziana is a type of cake that is a common New Year’s tradition in Venice.
 This leavened cake is sweet and buttery and topped with slivers of almond and crunchy pearl sugar.
 Veneziana is often served in star-shaped slices covered with powdered sugar.

 Lentil Soup Recipe